HumanSignal/label-studio/docs/source/guide/install.md

 Label Studio uses SQLite by default.
 Label Studio expects version 3.35.x or later of SQLite, so if you have another version installed, you might see unexpected behavior.

-Label Studio stores all data in a single file in the specified directory of the admin user.
+Label Studio stores all data in a single file in the default application data directory.
 After you [start Label Studio](start.html), the directory used is printed in the terminal.
+You can use the environment variable `LABEL_STUDIO_BASE_DATA_DIR` to specify a different directory.

 ### PostgreSQL database